Blackberry Pineapple Smash

 Absolutely.
 Frozen pineapple and blackberries work well, especially when fresh fruit isn't in season.

-Rum and vodka are particularly good choices, though tequila also works beautifully.
+Rum and vodka are particularly good choices, though tequila also works beautifully and is my personal fav.

-Can I make a pitcher for a party?
+Can I batch make Blackberry Pineapple Smash for a party?

 Yes.
 Multiply the ingredients and keep the mixture chilled.
 Add ice and garnishes when serving.